Halloworld245/Play-With-docker-shell-helper/README.md

 Ep: auto install some software that can help using docker or for other purposes, even installing hacking tools without using a docker.

-You can say anyting you like in this beanch